Many people believe that bed bugs can only infest a dirty, unkempt household…

 - Urine is warm, which is an ideal temperature for bed bugs.
 Though it isn’t warm enough to the same level of body heat.

 - Urine contains hormones.
-It does contain the hormone histamine, which bed bugs use to communicate, so this part is still up for debate.
+It does contain the hormone histamine, which bed bugs use to communicate. (so this one is still up for debate).